 An honest man, armed with all the knowledge available to us now, could only state that in some sense, the origin of life appears at the moment to almost be a miracle, so many are the conditions which would have had to have been satisfied to get it going.
 (Francis Crick, Co-discoverer of DNA)

 I think that many Christians today are fearful of science.
 We need to remember that all truth is God's truth whether revealed by observation of nature or by the words of scripture.
 When both are correctly interpreted there can be no conflict.
 Historically, Christianity was one of the main contributors to the birth of science.
 The Greeks believed that man could figure out nature using reason.
 The Christian view is that God created the universe out of nothing and therefore had complete freedom to make it however he wanted.
-Therefore, to understand nature one must look and see, i.e., experiment.
+Therefore, to understand nature one must look and see, i.e., experiment and observe.
 Experimentation is one of the main concepts of science.
 Christians believe that God created the natural world, but He is not part of it.
 Therefore, we can freely investigate nature without disturbing the ``gods''.
 In addition, science is based on the idea that the natural world is rational and that man has the rational ability to understand it.
 This concept follows easily if everything was created by a rational creator and that man was created in the image of God, but it is hard to understand the origin of this concept otherwise.
 Up until the 1800s almost all scientists were Christians (Galileo, Newton, Kepler, Boyle, Pascal, Lord Kelvin, Faraday, Maxwell, etc.).
 In fact their motivation for doing science was to discover something of the mind of God.